MicrosoftDocs/VBA-Docs/api/Access.TextBox.ControlType.md

 api_name:
 - Access.TextBox.ControlType
 ms.assetid: 4cc842d9-2985-b65e-e259-697cedaa56fc
-ms.date: 06/08/2017
+ms.date: 02/21/2019
 localization_priority: Priority
 ---

 # TextBox.ControlType property (Access)

-You can use the  **ControlType** property in Visual Basic to determine the type of a control on a form or report.
+You can use the **ControlType** property in Visual Basic to determine the type of control on a form or report.
 Read/write **Byte**.

 ## Syntax